Kristen Stewart, Rupert Sanders apologize for affair

-LOS ANGELES (Reuters) - Actress Kristen Stewart apologized to long-term boyfriend and “Twilight” co-star Robert Pattinson on Wednesday for a recent fling in which she was photographed kissing and embracing the director of her most recent movie, Rupert Sanders.
+LOS ANGELES, July 25 (Reuters) - Actress Kristen Stewart apologized to long-term boyfriend and “Twilight” co-star Robert Pattinson on Wednesday for a recent fling in which she was photographed kissing and embracing the director of her most recent movie, Rupert Sanders.

 The 41-year-old director of Stewart’s film, “Snow White and the Huntsman,” also issued a statement on Wednesday saying he was “utterly distraught” over the pain he has caused to his wife and children following his indiscretion with the 22-year-old actress that made headlines around the world.